LLNL/Silo/docs/generic.md

 * **Returned value:**

-  DBGetVarByteLength returns the length of the given simple variable in bytes on success and -1 on failure.
+  The length of the given simple variable in bytes on success and -1 on failure.

 * **Description:**